 1. You are Getting Subpar Service from the current Provider.

 What level of service are you receiving from the current PEO?
 Is the provider taking care of the backroom operations of your business as they should?
+What are the PEO pros and cons?
 Here are some signs that you may not be getting the best services from your current PEO.

 - You have a hard time contacting the right person in the PEO.